 The man presently being served at the window, was born in Haiti, but said he was a U S citizen.
 By his graying hair and general appearance I judged him to be somewhere between forty-five and fifty-five.
-His new wife, on the other hand, was at best eighteen.
-Very cute girl holding their two-week-old baby.

 He had brought wedding pictures and Chilean status for his son and also a passport showing the baby’s Chilean status.
 He wanted to get a US passport for his bride.

 The young man in front of me had had his backpack stolen with his passport in it.
 He had an American passport although he has been living in Australia since he was three months old.
 Go figure.
 He was also waiting to be interviewed by the police.

 After thirty minutes, a female consulate employee came to help me.

 She gave me papers to fill out and told me to come back in an hour.
 I

 was not allowed to stay there while I did this.